kyanethmoran/Code-Editor/README.md

     [] Show percentage of coding challenges completed out of the available challenges

     [] Add timer option to coding challenges for "speed runs"

+[] Add testing to ensure at least 80% code coverage